richardcrng/fireactive/website/docs/schema/types.md

 ```

 ### Simple configuration
-Schema fields are required (and therefore must always exist on a record) unless configured otherwise.
+Schema fields are required (and therefore must always exist on a document) unless configured otherwise.

 Suppose we want to tweak our schema in the following way therefore: